 - Use the dropdown list and select All Documents Archive search that you created in step 5.

-- For Bates Prefix, choose any prefix you'd like (e.g., ARCHIVE).
+- In the Stamps section for Bates stamps, choose any prefix you'd like (e.g., ARCHIVE).
 The files will be named with this Bates prefix.

 - For Bates Starting Number you can just enter 0000001 or any starting number you'd like.